A guide to capital gains tax on divorce and separation

 Spouses or civil partners will be treated as separate for GCT when:

-• or they are in fact separated in such circumstances that the separation is likely to be permanent.
+- Or they are separated in such circumstances that the separation is likely permanent.

 Do you pay CGT on divorce settlements?

-A property can be transferred from one spouse to another free of any capital gains tax unless they are separated.
-If they have separated, then the capital gains tax exemption is available only until the end of the tax year in which they became
+A property can be transferred from one spouse to another free of any capital gains tax if they are not separated.
+If they have separated, then the capital gains tax exemption is available only until the end of the third tax year after the tax year in which they separated (or if earlier, the date of their divorce or separation order).
+However, once the assets are the subject of a formal separation agreement or divorce order the couple have an unlimited time in which to make a no gain/no loss transfer to the former partner.

 How is divorce affected by Capital Gains Tax?